 You should plan an exit strategy before you get into a trade.
-You need to plan what conditions you will accept.
+Decide on what conditions you will accept.
 Do you want to make a hundred bucks—or a thousand?
 What about a loss?
 Are you willing to lose $100?

 Are you willing to ride it all the way down if that’s the direction it will go?

-I once held on to a stock until the company went bankrupt, and the stock went to zero.
+I once held on to an investment until the company went bankrupt, and the stock went to zero.
 I kept telling myself that I lost so much that I’d wait for it to rebound.
 But I just kept losing more.

 The trick is to have the courage to admit when you’re wrong and get the hell out!

-The method that I finally learned to follow is to decide how much you are willing to lose.
-If you reach that level, admit you were wrong and sell.
+The method that I finally learned to follow is to decide how much I am willing to lose.
+If you do that and you reach that level, admit you were wrong and sell.
 You’ll have succeeded with holding on to your money to use for another investment later.

 I remember times when I’d stay with a losing stock while watching another take off like a rocket.
-If only I sold the underperforming one, and put those funds in the other stock.
-Who knew?
+If only I sold the underperforming one and put those funds in the other.

 That is NOT the correct strategy!

 I knew I was sitting on a loss.
-If I would have closed that trade and taken the loss, I would have possibly moved the funds to a better performing investment.
+If I had closed that trade and taken the loss, I might have moved the funds to a better investment.

 The best strategy is to plan ahead of time how much you are willing to lose on any trade.
 Then place a stop order as soon as you entered the trade.

 Moreover, don’t change the stop price later.
 I found that whenever I modified a strategy midstream, I screwed up the process.